 |We also welcome well-behaved dogs.|

 Your admission gives you 12 months unlimited repeat visits to the museum, and includes entry to our special exhibitions.
 Just keep your receipt.

 The museum is part of Richmond’s Town Ticket scheme, which runs between April and October, giving reduced entry to Richmond’s four main attractions, as well as discounts on eating out in the town.

 Group visits and guided tours

 Are you a member of a group who would like to visit the museum?
 We can work with you to make your visit one to remember.
 We can provide group sessions related to a topic you are particularly interested in and museum tours with one of our knowledgeable guides.
-A range of refreshment options are also available, from tea and coffee to light lunches or afternoon tea.
+A range of refreshment options are also available to complement your group visit, from morning coffee to light lunches and afternoon tea.